AndrewClarke/Allens-Interval-Algebra/README.md

     [10, 11) encompasses only timestamp 10, which of course must have length 0
              length = 11 - 10 - 1 == 0

-Note also that when using clock ticks, [x, x) is an illegal interval.
+When using clock ticks, [x, x) is an illegal interval.

 Choosing a certain sized clock tick means that you will never try to represent a fraction of a clock-tick in your intervals.
 If you want to measure down to milliseconds,